 A: Yes.
 Our online application system uses 128-bit SSL (Secure Sockets Layer) encryption which provides you one of the highest levels of security possible for protecting confidential transactions over the Internet.
 The encryption process converts sensitive information into a string of unrecognizable characters to prevent theft of confidential information.

-A: The minimum deposit to open an account online is $100.
+A: Please see specific account product page for more details regarding minimum deposit required to open.
 We offer four convenient options to fund your new account online:

 A: Yes.
 Once your account is open, log in to your online banking account and follow these steps to change your account name: